K. S. Ravikumar: Production

 Ravikumar's films are usually in the masala genre, with action, family sentiment, comedy, betrayal, revenge and redemption appearing as key themes.
-The decision against marking art films was a self-made decision, despite making his debut with a significantly different thriller in Puriyaadha Pudhir.
+He consciously avoids marking experimental or art films, despite making his directorial debut with Puriyaadha Pudhir.
 Ravikumar has often associated with the same team of writers and assistants since his early career, with actor-director Ramesh Khanna being a near constant fixture in his team since a shelved venture titled Pudhu Kaaviyam was announced in 1990.
 Rather than considering his original storylines, Ravikumar has primarily gathered plots from other writers, refined them and adapted them into screenplays.
-He has also regularly associated with Erode Soundar in village action films, M. A. Kennedy in romantic comedies and Crazy Mohan in ventures featuring Kamal Haasan.
+He has regularly associated with Erode Soundar in village-based films, M. A. Kennedy in romantic comedies and Crazy Mohan in ventures featuring Kamal Haasan.
 Ravikumar often works on the script with his own story discussion team, away from his assistant directors, revealing that writing was "a personal process".
 However, for the production of Lingaa (2014), he revealed that the rush to finish the film by December 2014, meant he was unable to stay solely focused on the script and ventured out to help his assistants scout locations and arrange schedules.

-Ravikumar is renowned for his quick schedules and his prompt completion of films, with Sify noting he is often considered a "film producer's delight" for his ability to stay within time and budget allotments.
-He made an exception for his quick paced schedules with Kamal Haasan's Dasavathaaram (2008), indicating it was significantly more difficult to make than his previous ventures and involved extensive simultaneous CGI work to production.
-The shooting for Lingaa, one of the most expensive films in Tamil film history, was completed within 120 days.
+Ravikumar is renowned for his quick schedules and his prompt completion of films, with Sify noting he is often considered a "film producer's delight" for being able to stay within time and budget allotments.
+He made an exception for his quick paced schedules with Dasavathaaram (2008), saying it was significantly more difficult to make than his previous ventures and involved extensive simultaneous CGI work to production.
+The shooting for Lingaa, one of the most expensive Tamil films to that point, was completed within 120 days.
 The duration was significantly smaller than any other Tamil film of equal budget, as well as for any recent film starring a leading actor, such as Rajinikanth, in the main role.
 Ravikumar has also made cameo appearances in most of his directorial ventures, likening them to Alfred Hitchcock's cameo appearances.